 The problems with this method are numerous – and perhaps a bit obvious:

 - You’ll waste a ton of resources trying multiple things in an attempt to attract anyone at all to your brand

 - You won’t have a true idea of what “success” really means; since any amount of success will be preferable to no success at all

 - If you do experience some level of success, you likely won’t have any idea why the tactic actually worked

 On the other hand, if you know your target customers like you know your best friend (or even better than that!), it’ll be almost downright easy to figure out how to market to them.

 Now, the question is:

 What, exactly, should you know about your target customers?

 In short: everything.

-At the very least, you want to know everything you can about them as pertaining to the value you hope to provide them.
+At the very least, you want to know everything about them as pertaining to the value you hope to provide.
 Ideally, though, you want to go beyond who these individuals are as consumers, and learn about who they are as people.